UCLComputerScience/intern/index.md

 You must not participate in assessment related activities.
 Module leaders are aware of this and will not ask you to carry out any assessment related activities.

-If there are aspects of a role that concern you, or if any issues arise during your placement, please discuss these with the module leader.
-If you are unable to contact the module leader, please contact **TODO: add generic PGTA email account**

-### Who can apply?

-You must be a current UCL student.
-The scheme is open to second and third year undergraduates, and those on MSc programmes.

-You need to be eligible to work in the UK during the period of the internship.
-If you are on a visa, your visa must cover the full duration of the internship.
-UCL is unable to issue a visa for this scheme.

 ### Support

-The module leader will provide support and guidance you during the internship.
+The module leader will provide support and guidance to you during the internship.

 All UCL internships should follow the guidelines given in the [UCL internship policy](https://www.ucl.ac.uk/human-resources/internships-work-experience-and-volunteering-policy#definitions) here.

-## Hours
+### Hours

 The hours required for each role are shown in the internship vacancy list.